 James Baird State Park in Pleasant Valley, NY

-Come and join us for Miles of Hope’s oldest event: 2017 Miles of Hope Hudson Valley Community Walk for Breast Cancer!
+Come and join us for Miles of Hope’s oldest event: 2019 Miles of Hope Hudson Valley Community Walk for Breast Cancer!
 Our first Walk in 2003 was created to bring awareness to the need for breast cancer support programs in our region.
 To this day, Miles of Hope is the only Breast Cancer Foundation where all of the money raised stays in the Hudson Valley.
 This money directly funds support services and outreach to our families, friends, neighbors, and colleagues whose lives have been affected by breast cancer.
 The Walk is not only a fundraiser, but a gathering of survivors, family members and caregivers.
 It attracts hundreds of people every fall who walk in honor of, in memory of and in support of friends and loved ones.
-Each year we honor an individual who has helped us help those affected by breast cancer.

 Purchase a Road Marker in honor or in memory of a loved one – $150

 Renew a Road Marker: If you have purchased a walk sign in a previous year you may have your road marker displayed again this year – $100